Our passion for Global Education

 Recent and current funders and supporting bodies have included:

-European Union, DFID, Ernest Cook Trust, The Nineveh Charitable Trust, Open Gate Trust, Sheffield City Council, The Linking Project, churches and individual donors.
+European Union, DFID, The Nineveh Charitable Trust, Sheffield City Council, The Linking Project, and individual donors.

 DECSY was established in 1984 as one of 23 Development Education Centres in England.
-In 2013 we became a Charitable Incorporated Organisation (no.: 1153377).
+Initially Registered Charity: 517354, in 2013 we became a Charitable Incorporated Organisation (no.: 1153377).
 DECSY is run by education workers, resources and advice worker, administrator, project workers and volunteers.
 An executive committee of volunteer members has overall responsibility for the Centre.

-We are a member of the Consortium of Development Education Centres (CoDEC) which brings together independent, non-for-profit organisations that support and deliver global learning in schools and communities across England.
+We are a member of the The Global Learning Network (TGLN) (previously Consortium of Development Education Centres (CoDEC)) which brings together independent, non-for-profit organisations that support and deliver global learning in schools and communities across England.